Spottswood William Robinson III

-Spottswood William Robinson III (July 26, 1916 – October 11, 1998) was an American educator, civil rights attorney, and a United States circuit judge of the United States Court of Appeals for the District of Columbia Circuit after previously serving as a United States district judge of the United States District Court for the District of Columbia.
+Spottswood William Robinson III (July 26, 1916 – October 11, 1998) was an American civil rights lawyer, jurist, and educator who served as a United States circuit judge of the United States Court of Appeals for the District of Columbia Circuit from 1966 to 1989.
+He previously served as a U.S. district judge of the United States District Court for the District of Columbia from 1964 to 1966.

 Education and career

-Born in Richmond, Virginia, the son of Spottswood William Robinson II [1893-1954], a lawyer, and Inez Irene Clements [1893-1994], a homemaker, Robinson an undergraduate degree from Virginia Union University and a Bachelor of Laws from Howard University School of Law in 1939, graduating first in his class and achieving the highest scholastic average in the history of the law school.
+Born in Richmond, Virginia, the son of Spottswood William Robinson II (1893-1954), a lawyer, and Inez Irene Clements (1893-1994), a homemaker, Robinson earned an undergraduate degree from Virginia Union University and a Bachelor of Laws from Howard University School of Law in 1939, graduating first in his class and achieving the highest scholastic average in the history of the law school.
 He was a member of the faculty of Howard University School of Law from 1939 to 1948.
 He was in private practice of law in Richmond from 1943 to 1960.
 He was counsel and representative for the Virginia NAACP Legal Defense and Educational Fund from 1948 to 1950.
 He was southeast regional counsel for the NAACP from 1951 to 1960.
 He was Professor and Dean of Howard University School of Law from 1960 to 1963.
 He was a member of the United States Commission on Civil Rights from 1961 to 1963.